Gabriel (missile): Development

 Faced with Rafael Advanced Defense Systems's anxiety to develop a new guidance system, Shlomo Erell asked Israel Aerospace Industries to take over the program by recruiting Ori Even-Tov, a former Rafael engineer.
 Even-Tov suggested dropping the guidance joystick approach used by the Luz, and instead proposed the development of an autonomous guidance system which would allow the missile to seek its objective, even in bad weather or bad visibility.

 He further proposed using an altimeter, allowing the missile to fly some meters over the surface of the sea, making it difficult to detect and allowing it to hit the target just above the waterline.
 A radar installed on the ship had to guide the missile, while the altimeter would keep the missile in sea-skimming mode.

 Gabriel Mk 1

 The development of the Gabriel for the Israeli Navy began in 1962, before being first shown to the public in 1970.
 It was touted to be the world's first operational sea-skimming missile, and saw extensive action during the Yom Kippur War.
-A batch of 50 was imported by the Republic of China Navy for evaluation and as the interim weapon for the three Allen M. Sumner class destroyers upgraded with Gabriel Mk 2 missile system, and it is also the basis for the Taiwanese Hsiung Feng I missile.
+A batch of 50 was imported by the Republic of China Navy for evaluation and as the interim weapon for the three s upgraded with Gabriel Mk 2 missile system, and it is also the basis for the Taiwanese Hsiung Feng I missile.